bstefanescu/vscode-reqz/README.md

 ## Requirements

-Works with reqz version 0.13.0 and up.
+Works with reqz versions from 0.13.0 and up.

 ## Extension Settings

 None

 ## Known Issues